zombigiraffe/react-portfolio/public/content/Projects.md

   - Code [https://github.com/zombigiraffe/Escape-Artist-Site]

 ## Birthday Splash
-I made a website for my wife's birthday that inlcuded a fun spray of confetti when you click the center button.
+I made a website for my wife's birthday that included a fun spray of confetti when you click the center button.
 Then leads to a special message afterwards.
 I've removed the personal information and made this a template for anyone to use.
 - ![600x200](../images/birthday.PNG)
 - Tags: Category 5
 - Badges: